cargomail-org/grip/README.md

 ## Usability Considerations

 The primary benefit of Identity Propagation and Assertions in the form of the constrained delegation concept is that it addresses the zero-trust between unrelated security domains.
-Using an OAuth 2.0 technology is an effective option to secure service-to-service communication.
-From an OAuth 2.0 perspective, the outbound service is an OAuth 2.0 client, and the inbound service is an OAuth 2.0 resource server.
+Using an mTLS and OAuth 2.0 technology is an effective option to secure service-to-service communication.
+From an OAuth 2.0 aspect, the outbound service is an OAuth 2.0 client, and the inbound service is an OAuth 2.0 resource server.

 ## Implementation